image

 Williams College

 Williams College is a prestigious school that offers excellent academic programs.
-It is classified as one of the “Little Three,” a group of prestigious liberal arts colleges, including Amherst College and Wesleyan University.
-The 25 academic departments at Williams College are grouped within one of the following divisions:
+It is classified as one of the “Little Three” — a group of prestigious liberal arts colleges that also include Amherst College and Wesleyan University.
+The 25 academic departments at Williams College are grouped within one of the following divisions: Arts and Humanities; Science and Mathematics; and Social Sciences.

-Students at Williams College have 35 undergraduate majors to choose from.
-Williams College also offers some graduate programs, including renowned art history and economic policy programs.
+Students at Williams College have 36 undergraduate majors to choose from.
+Williams also offers two outstanding master’s programs, one in art history and one in development economics.
 Many students enroll at Williams College because of its small class sizes, which makes professors more accessible to students.
 Many professors at Williams College are internationally-recognized for their research.

 There are many opportunities to participate in extra-curricular activities at Williams College.
 Williams College sponsors more than 160 student organizations, and the school has money allocated to fund more student organizations.
-Most students reside on campus, making Williams College a lively and social environment.
+Most students live on-campus, making Williams College a lively and social environment.

 Financial need is not considered during admission decisions.
 Admission decisions are based solely on merit, regardless of financial need.
 Williams College is very selective.
 It has a 20 percent average annual acceptance rate.